IronManYG/EchoJournal/docs/tasks.md

     11. Review and document MVI conventions for feature folders (journal, record, settings): ensure State is immutable, Actions are sealed, and side-effects are funneled via ViewModel.
 - [x] 12.
 Extract filtering parameters (query, date range, sort) into UI state where relevant and ensure EntriesState -> FilterAudioLogParams mapping is comprehensive (currently query/date unset).
+- [x]
-- [ ] 13.
-Ensure error handling paths exist in repositories (Result<DataError>): propagate errors to ViewModel as UI Events; add a minimal EntriesEvent sealed type and observer in UI.
+    13. Ensure error handling paths exist in repositories (Result<DataError>): propagate errors to ViewModel as UI Events; add a minimal EntriesEvent sealed type and observer in UI.
 - [x]
     14. Introduce a one-shot UI event channel abstraction (already Channel-based) with a thin wrapper to avoid event re-delivery after configuration changes.